Joseph Nisbet LeConte

-Joseph Nisbet LeConte (February 7, 1870 – February 1, 1950) was a noted explorer of the Sierra Nevada.
+Joseph Nisbet LeConte (February 7, 1870 – February 1, 1950) was an American explorer of the Sierra Nevada.
 He was also a cartographer, a photographer and a professor of mechanical engineering.

 Early life

 Joseph Nisbet LeConte was born in Oakland, California to Joseph and Caroline (Nisbet) LeConte.
 He went by "Little Joe" among friends, because he was of short stature and was the son of geology professor Joseph LeConte.

 He often went by J. N. LeConte in photographs and articles.
 He entered the University of California, Berkeley in 1887, earning a B.S. degree in 1891.
 He received a Master of Mechanical Engineering from Cornell University in 1892, and was appointed assistant professor of mechanical engineering at U.C.
 Berkeley that August, beginning by teaching kinematics of machinery.